REVAMPING A VISION

 COMMUNITY MEMBERS MATTER THE MOST

-Gabriela, a longtime neighborhood resident, holds mixed feelings about the freeway removal, particularly concerning its potential impact on gentrification and the displacement of longstanding residents.
+Gabriela, a longtime resident, has mixed feelings about the freeway removal, particularly regarding its potential effects on gentrification and the displacement of longtime community members.

 As a new resident, Kevin holds an optimistic view, believing that the benefits of removing the Central Freeway outweigh any potential drawbacks.